 I’ve learnt that saying ‘no’ is not necessarily selfish, and saying ‘yes’ to compromise and setting boundaries is wise.
 Offering a thoughtful ‘no’ will give you greater peace and better position you to support others in the long run.

 How do you see it?
-Share in the comments below or find us (Get it Magazine or Sarah Blinco) on social media.
+Share in the comments below or find me on social media.

 Another year, another lesson learnt (hopefully).
 I reflect every January on my new year rituals, and like to think I wise up each time around.
 Perhaps…